 Located just a short 20-minute drive north of downtown Ottawa, Gatineau Park provides the ideal place for the family to explore and run free in any season.
+Each autumn, the park hosts its Fall Rhapsody celebrations with special activities and events that encourage visitors to enjoy the colourful foliage and outdoor activities.
 Covering 361 kilometres (almost 90,000 acres), the park offers many different picturesque hiking trails that vary in distance from 1 kilometre (0.6 miles) to 4.5 kilometres (2.8 miles).
 Explore these many trails on your own or take a guided tour of the park’s popular Sugar Bush Trail, which begins at the Gatineau Park Visitor Centre in Chelsea, Québec.
 The Sugar Bush Trail is an easy, flat, 45-minute trail that is stroller accessible.
 It is conveniently located adjacent to the Visitor Centre, which offers clean indoor washrooms and water fountains.
 Stroll happily along and learn more about the park’s Canadian flora and fauna.

 During the winter months, this trail is open for snowshoeing, a quintessential Canadian activity.
 Enjoy Sugar Bush activities during the day or participate in the Friends of Gatineau Park organization’s Snowshoeing Under the Stars activity, which invites you to explore the trail by twilight.
 The park’s Visitor Centre even rents out snowshoes for hourly, daily and overnight periods.